mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 A member of the boarding party gets lost and is taken hostage by the crew.
 The bridge is taken and the crew are ordered to stand down but some of the crew want to fight to the bitter end.
-In the ‘fog of war’, the wrong objective, prisoner or other target is extracted by the boarding party and they realise it only after disconnecting the airlock umbilical and flying away.
+In the ‘fog of war', the wrong objective, prisoner or other target is extracted by the boarding party and they realise it only after disconnecting the airlock umbilical and flying away.